FiniteReality/kdev_discord/README.md

 # kdev_discord

-A simple KDevelop plugin which integrates [Discord Rich Presence](discordrpc) to allow other users to see what you're working on.
+A simple KDevelop plugin which integrates [Discord Rich Presence][discordrpc] to allow other users to see what you're working on.

 ## Building ##